Vivo Y35 price in Pakistan & features - Sep 2023

-The Vivo Y35 is a premium, mid-range smartphone that is now available for sale in Pakistan with great features.
+The Vivo Y35 is a mid-range smartphone from the Vivo Y series, and the device is now available for sale in Pakistan with demanding features.

-The Vivo Y35 has a triple camera setup on the rear of the phone.
-The primary camera of the phone is 50 megapixels, and the selfie camera of the phone is 16 megapixels.
+The Vivo Y35 has a triple camera setup on the rear of the phone with an LED flash.
+The primary camera of the phone is 50 megapixels, and the front-facing camera of the phone is 16 megapixels.

-The phone is powered by a 5000 mAh, non-removable battery with 44 W of rapid charging support.
+The phone is available in two great colors: Dawn Gold and Agate Black.
+A 5000 mAh, non-removable battery powers the smartphone with 44 W of rapid charging support.

 Vivo Y35 price in Pakistan is Rs.
 79,999.